Long Island Tax Attorney

 Are you Scared of the Tax Authorities?

 The IRS and NYS Department of Taxation and Finance wield the authority and power of the government.
 In the past, the IRS and NYSDTF would garnish wages and levy assets.
 However, in recent years the Tax Authorities have acquired the ability to strip away privileges that most of us take for granted.
-NYSDTF can suspend your New York State Driver’s License for taxes owed, and the IRS can revoke your passport for unpaid taxes.
+NYSDTF can suspend your NY Driver’s License for back taxes, and the IRS may revoke your passport for unpaid taxes.

 Do Not fear the IRS or NYS.

 The people working for the tax authorities are regular folks and not out to maliciously hurt anyone.
 The ability to suspend your driver’s license or revoke your passport are tools necessary to get otherwise non-compliant taxpayers into installment agreements and to collect outstanding tax debts.
 Additionally, you have statutory rights.
-If you receive mail from the IRS or NYS do not ignore it, and if necessary KEEP CALM AND HIRE A TAX ATTORNEY.
-If you need help or want to speak with a tax lawyer, please contact us.
+If you receive mail from the IRS or NYS do not ignore it, and if necessary keep calm and hire a tax attorney.
+If you want to speak with a Long Island tax attorney, please contact us.

 Attention New Yorkers: If You Do Not Pay Your Taxes, You Could Lose the Privilege to Drive!